 Matcott, J., Baylis, S. & Clarke, R.H.
 (2019) The Influence of Petroleum Oil Films on the Feather Structure of Tropical and Temperate Seabird Species.
 Marine Pollution Bulletin.
 138, 135-144.

 Mitchell, W. and Clarke, R.H.
-Using infrared thermography to detect night-roosting birds.
-Journal of Field Ornithology (accepted 8 Jan 2019).
+(2019) Using infrared thermography to detect night-roosting birds.
+Journal of Field Ornithology.
+Journal of Field Ornithology.
+90, 39-51.

 Baylis, S.M, Drynan, D., Clarke, N., Van, M., Sunnucks, P. and Clarke, R.H.
 (2018) Estimates of wear rates in metal bird bands, with applications for survival and movement models of marked individuals.
 Journal of Field Ornithology 89, 393-406.